jadenabrams100/readme/README.md

 Developed an application that manages system test plans for a program.
 Developed functionality for adding, modifying, and removing test cases with custom data structures.
 Project was completed with the help of Henry Kon (hakon@ncsu.edu).

 ### Project Backlog Manager (CSC 216: Software Development Fundamentals)
 Created a Java program that tracks the product development using the Scrum workflow.
 Inside, a finite state machine models Scrum and controls task states.

+## Personal Projects
+This is where I place my personal projects!
+# Sitcom Doorbell
+A Work In Progress device that mounts to a door and plays a random sitcom bumper music clip when the door is opened.
+It is a work in progress, with the code written in Python for a Raspberry Pi.
+A future iteration is in development, using an ESP32 running Arduino code to speed up booting and reduce power needs.

 ## In the works:
 In the works I have projects from my Web Development class (CSC 342)